egebese/brainrot-generator/README.md

 ---

-*Originally based on concepts from the Reddit Shorts Generator project.*
+*This project builds upon the foundational structure and concepts from the [Reddit Shorts Generator by gavink97](https://github.com/gavink97/reddit-shorts-generator.git).*